ryantd42/NY-Legislative-Git/2023/S2566B-2023/bill.md

  for themselves.
   [7.]
-6. A [registry identification  card  based  on  a]  certification shall  expire  [one  year] TWO YEARS after the date the certification is signed by the  practitioner,  except  as  provided  for  in  subdivision [eight] SEVEN of this section.
+6. A [registry identification  card  based  on  a]  certification shall  expire  [one  year] TWO YEARS after the date the certification is signed by the practitioner, except as provided for in subdivision  eight of this section.
   [8.]
 7.  (a) If the practitioner states in the certification that, in the practitioner's professional opinion, the patient would benefit  from medical cannabis only until a specified earlier date, then the [registry